-I get asked a lot how to pack and what to bring for a formal night on a cruise.
+I get asked a lot about how to pack and what to bring for a formal night on a cruise.
 Being an officer wife, I go to a lot more formal nights than the average person, usually two days a week for 3/4 months!

 If you have never been on a cruise before, this is a daunting experience, especially for women.
 As they are worried if they are going to be overdressed or underdressed.